The HR Management Report is composed of several report products used to assess the state's human resource management practices:

 The survey asks agencies about workforce successes, challenges and strategies.
 It also assesses progress toward several workforce-related initiatives and executive orders.
 Topics covered in the survey include:

-Starting in 2016, State Human Resources will replace the Statewide HR Management Roll-up Report with a shorter strategy report.
-The Statewide HR Management Strategy Roll-up Report will include summary information on key workforce strategies, including Affirmative Action plans and employment of Veterans and persons with disabilities.
-Staff will continue to analyze workforce data from the Statewide HR Management Report (xls format) and Agency HR Management Report Survey responses.
-Key highlights from this analysis will be shared with state agency and HR leaders in informal workforce strategy briefings during Fall/Winter 2016.
-The Statewide HR Management Strategy Roll-up Report will be published in March/April 2017.
+Starting in 2016, State Human Resources replaced the Statewide HR Management Roll-up Report with a shorter strategy report.
+The Statewide HR Management Strategy Roll-up Report includes summary information on key workforce strategies.
+This report uses a combination of agency HR management reports and workforce performance measure data to analyze enterprise workforce measures and summarize agency and enterprise strategies.
+Staff continues to analyze workforce data from the Statewide HR Management Report (xlsx format) and Agency HR Management Report Survey responses.
+Key highlights from this analysis are shared with state agency and HR leaders in informal workforce strategy briefings.
+The Statewide HR Management Strategy Roll-up Report is published in March/April of each year.

 Additional workforce data, similar to what was included in past years' roll-up reports, is available at the following locations: